openwallet-foundation-labs/vc-api/apps/vc-api/docs/tutorials/resident-card-tutorial.md

 #### [Verifier] Configure Credential Exchange

-The Verifier needs to configure the parameters of the credential exchange.
+The Verifier needs to configure the parameters of the credential exchange by sending an [Exchange Definition](../exchanges.md#exchange-definitions).
 To do this, navigate to the `Vc Api Controller create Exchange` under `vc-api/exchanges` and send with the json below.
 In the json below, `exchangeId` is an id unique to this exchange, for example a UUID.